Why do cats and dogs vomit or throw up?

 “My dog just started this morning and he won’t stop throwing up doctor!”

 These are very common stories heard within the walls of a veterinary hospital.
 The seriousness of a vomiting animal can be tricky for owners to judge.
-Sometimes animals vomit only intermittently and or on occasion, and it’s hard to know when you should seek medical help.
+Sometimes animals vomit only intermittently and or on occasion.
+It’s hard to know when you should seek medical help.
 Sometimes the persistence of vomiting clearly requires veterinary attention.
 When in doubt of the seriousness of a pet’s medical condition, a consultation with your veterinarian is always recommended.